shamique202/shamique202/README.md

-# About Me:
+### About Me:

-📫 How to reach me shamique.e@gmail.com
+✨ Take a look at my portfolio: shamique.myportfolio.com

 👩🏾‍💻 All of my projects are available at GitHub.com/shamique202

-⚡ Fun fact: I love film photography!
+💗 Fun fact: I love film photography!